 Convoy of Hope, a nonprofit organization, serves in the United States and around the world providing disaster relief, building supply lines and sponsoring outreaches to the poor and hurting in communities.
 During a Convoy of Hope outreach, free groceries are distributed, job and health fairs are organized, and activities for children are provided.

-Global AIDS Partnership, a specialty team of the International Ministries of Assemblies of God World Missions, functions as a resource and response team for all regions of the world that request assistance with HIV/AIDS initiatives.
+Global AIDS Partnership, a specialty team of the International Ministries of Assemblies of God World Missions, functions as a resource and response team for regions of the world that request assistance with HIV/AIDS initiatives.
 The team promotes best practice by assisting in consultation with nationals and missionaries in assessment, program design, implementation, and evaluation of HIV/AIDS interventions.
 The team searches for and produces tools that best meet the requests of the regions.
-Select members of the team provide medical, technical, and health expertise, when requested.

 The ministry name, OneHope, reflects the desire to present the Living Word of God in an engaging way to children and youth all over the world.
 Jesus Christ is the only hope for eternity, and when we present Him to the next generation, lives are transformed.
 The mission of OneHope is to affect destiny by providing God’s eternal Word to all the children and youth of the world.